jackmarley254/jackmarley254/README.md

 👋 Hi there!
 I’m Jackson Ndiritu

-💻 ALX Africa Graduate | Full-Stack Developer
+💻 Aspiring Developer

 🌟 Passionate about building impactful solutions with Python, JavaScript, React, and Ruby.

-🚀 Always Learning: The journey doesn’t stop at graduation!
-I’m continuously honing my skills in cutting-edge technologies.
+🚀 Always Learning: I’m continuously honing my skills in cutting-edge technologies.

 🤝 Open to Collaboration: Excited to work on innovative projects, solve complex problems, and grow alongside like-minded developers.